fourlexboehm/faasta/README.md

 Faasta is a cutting-edge Function-as-a-Service (FaaS) platform designed for exceptional speed and efficiency.
 With **cold start times under 1ms** and a **memory overhead of less than 1KB**, Faasta achieves unparalleled performance by:

-- Compiling your code as a **dynamic library**.
+- Compiling your code as a **native dynamic library**.
-- Loading it at runtime without relying on containerization.
+- Loading it in process at runtime without relying on containerization or WASM.
 - Enforcing **in-process isolation** between functions using static analysis to prevent memory sharing.

 ---